Matthew Brettingham: London townhouses

-Brettingham's additional work in London included two more houses in St. James's Square: No. 5 for the 2nd Earl of Strafford and No. 13 for the 1st Lord Ravensworth.
+Brettingham's additional work in London included two more houses in St James's Square: No. 5 for the 2nd Earl of Strafford and No. 13 for Henry Liddell, 1st Baron Ravensworth.
 Lord Egremont, for whom Brettingham was working in the country at Petworth, gave Brettingham another opportunity to design a grandiose London mansion—the Egremont family's town house.
 Begun in 1759, this Palladian palace, known at the time as Egremont House, or more modestly as 94 Piccadilly, is one of the few great London town houses still standing.
-It later came to be known as Cambridge House and was the home of Lord Palmerston, and then of the Naval & Military Club; as of October 2007, it is in the process of conversion into a luxury hotel.
+It later came to be known as Cambridge House and was the home of Lord Palmerston, and then of the Naval & Military Club.
+The club sold the house at the end of the 20th century, and planning permissions for conversion, firstly to a single private house and subsequently to a hotel and apartments, were approved in 2007, 2013 and 2017.
+As at 2021, the plans remained uncompleted.